-One of the rewards of diving into the world of cocktails and spirits—besides delicious booze-laden drinks, of course—is dipping into different cultures.
-It’s hard to drink Campari without jonesing for an Italian cafe, and taking a long draw of cognac is at least a halfway decent substitute for wandering the vineyards of southern France.
+One of the rewards of diving into the world of cocktails and spirits—besides all the delicious drinks, of course—is the opportunity to dip into different cultures.
+It’s hard to drink Campari without jonesing for an Italian cafe, and taking a long draw of cognac allows your mind to wander the vineyards of southern France.

-Transporting as drinking can be, it can be head-bangingly frustrating to learn all those foreign brand and bottle names.
-It’s one thing to remember how to pronounce Jägermeister.
-(Thanks, college!)
-But what about these 10 tongue-twisting tipples?
+As transporting as drinking can be, it can also be frustrating to learn all those hard-to-pronounce brand and bottle names.
+It’s one thing to learn to say “Jägermeister” (thanks, college!), but what about these 10 tongue-twisting spirits?

-This bitter, herbal digestif is a staple in much of the Czech Republic, and it’s become popular behind American bars in recent years.
-Impress the locals—or your friends—by accurately saying it using this tip: The “h” is silent.
+This bitter, herbal digestif is a staple throughout the Czech Republic, and it’s become popular behind American bars in recent years.
+Impress the locals—or your friends—by accurately saying it.
+Remember, the “h” is silent.

 It’s no secret: If you want a delicious Margarita or Sidecar, you’ll need a quality triple sec.
 Cointreau is well-regarded for its balanced orange flavor.
 Though popular, a lot of people have trouble pronouncing its name.
 Luckily, it’s not a hard one to straighten out.

 If there’s any liqueur that has been plagued by its name, it’s this artichoke-accented spirit.
-While it doesn’t help that this Italian aperitif shares many letters with the never-appetizing and, um, deadly cyanide, it may surprise you that Cynar isn’t pronounced the way you might think.
+While it doesn’t help that this Italian aperitif shares many letters with the never-appetizing (and deadly) cyanide, it may surprise you that Cynar isn’t pronounced the way you might think.
 Start out with a heavy “ch” sound, and you’re on the right track.

-When we mention falernum to most people, even cocktail enthusiasts, they’re more likely to ask what it is than how to pronounce it.
-However, if you’re a fan of tiki cocktails, you may have tasted this spiced syrup (also available as a low-proof liqueur) without even knowing it.
-The sweet, gingery mixture may not be the most-used ingredient behind the bar, but knowing how to pronounce this niche sweetener may grant you instant cred if you visit a vintage tiki destination or a modern version like San Francisco’s famed Smuggler’s Cove.
+When falernum is mentioned to most people, even cocktail enthusiasts, they’re more likely to ask what it is than how to pronounce it.
+However, if you’re a fan of Tiki cocktails, you may have tasted this spiced syrup (also available as a low-proof liqueur) without knowing it.
+The sweet, gingery mixture isn’t the most-used ingredient behind the bar, but knowing how to pronounce this niche sweetener may grant you instant cred during your next Tiki bar visit.